Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 \end{proposition} \begin{proof} We refer to \cite{popa2011multiplicative} for the definition of the various transforms we will use.
-As before, we will first treat the case where $\Psi(x)\neq 0$ and $\Psi(y)\neq 0$.
-In particular we will be using the conditional $R$-transform $C^{\Varphi|\Psi}_x\in\mathbb{C}[[z]]$, defined by the following functional equation:
+In particular we will be using the conditional $R$-transform $C^{\Varphi|\Psi}_x\in\mathbb{C}[[z]]$, defined by the following functional equation,

 The conditional cumulants $\kappa^{\Varphi | \Psi}_n(x)$ of $x$ are defined as the Taylor coefficients at $0$ of the (shifted) conditional $R$-tranform: